-Texon-Ware has recently launched XIGMATEK in Pakistan.
+Texon-Ware has recently launched XIGMATEK worlwide.
 Texon-Ware has introduced a complete range of products from XIGMATEK including coolers, cases, PSUs, and Gaming Chairs.
-XIGMATEK Pakistan has sent us their AURORA 360 and Venom X ARCTIC for review.
+XIGMATEK has sent for XIGMATEK AURORA 360 Cooler Review.
 We are taking a spin on AURORA 360 in this content.
 This is a 360mm version cooler.
 240mm edition is also available with Texon-Ware.
 The cooler comes with a 360mm radiator and 3 A-RGB fans.
 The block of the cooler features an infinity mirror display.

 - Manufacturer: XIGMATEK